Welcome to Historic Riverside

 Note: This is not an official site of the historic Riverside Cemetery, but rather, a project of love and respect for our kindred dead.
 It is the hope of this site creator to identify and promote memories of those individuals buried at Riverside Cemetery.

 Riverside Cemetery does host various tours throughout the year.
-Please contact Mr. Cavoto at 303-399-0692
+Please contact Mr. Bob Smith at 303-399-0692

 As the Rocky Mountains to the West serve as a distant back-drop, nestled between the South Platte River to the West and the BNSF Railroad tracks to the East, is the old Riverside Pioneer Cemetery.
 Riverside Cemetery came to be in 1876, a replacement to City Cemetery in Denver.
 Riverside was intended to be outside Denver proper, near to the trolley tracks, so that the Denver area residents could make their Sunday visits and picnic amidst the vast array of flowers, shrubs, and trees to sit with family and friends near to those they loved, which were since laid to rest.